CollaborativeRoboticsLab/grasping/docs/manipulator/teleop.md

 # Manipulator Teleoperation

 This document covers manual UR10 jogging with the keyboard teleop node that publishes MoveIt Servo commands.
+Same can be used for the Omron TM12x arm and Omron Mobile Manipulator.

 ## Prerequisites